- Religion and Philosophy»

 The followers of paranormal science believe that during the seances in medium- ship the planchette or Ouija board is moved by some subtle or mysterious energy or the spirits.

 The earliest records of automatic writing called Fuji in China has been found in the documents of Sung dynasty in 1100 AD.
 But later the Qing dynasty banned this practice.

 Similar writings were also practiced in India, Rome, Greece and Europe in ancient times.
-In India the tradition of séance is still common where the local deities speak through the mediums as the famous oracle of Delphi.
-The tradition of revival of the dead is still practiced in the remote villages of Himachal Pradesh in India.
+In India, the tradition of séance is still common where the local deities speak through the mediums as the famous oracle of Delphi.
+The tradition of the revival of the dead is still practiced in the remote villages of Himachal Pradesh in India.

 What is psi in Pararsychology ?

-In parapsychology the subjects may deceive and cause self- deception in experimenter without the awareness of all possible explanations.
+In parapsychology, the subjects may deceive and cause self- deception in experimenter without the awareness of all possible explanations.